zhixin9001/2021-SAA/note/tips.md

 todo: ppt

 ### Identity
+- AWS_IAM authorization
+    - add least-privileged permissions to the respective IAM role to securely invoke your API.
-- Amazon Cognito User Pools - A user pool is a user directory in Amazon Cognito.
+- Amazon Cognito user pools
+    - user pool is a user directory in Amazon Cognito.
 You can leverage Amazon Cognito User Pools to either provide built-in user management or integrate with external identity
+    - After creating an Amazon Cognito user pool, in API Gateway, you must then create a COGNITO_USER_POOLS authorizer that uses the user pool.
+- API Gateway Lambda authorizer
+    - If you have an existing Identity Provider (IdP), you can use an API Gateway Lambda authorizer to invoke a Lambda function to authenticate/validate a given user against your IdP.
+- Amazon Cognito Identity Pools
+    - provide AWS credentials to grant your users access to other AWS services